-Chemical carcinogen use and storage shall be conducted in such a manner as to reduce risks of personal exposure, property loss, and institutional liability to levels as low as reasonably achievable.
-Users must be knowledgeable of the individual hazards and particular requirements, if any, for each chemical they use and store.
+Chemical use and storage shall be conducted in such a manner as to reduce risks of personal exposure, property loss, and institutional liability to levels as low as reasonablyachievable.
+Chemical users must be knowledgeable of the individual hazards and particular requirements, if any, for each chemical they use and store.
 Training shall be conducted and well documented at all levels in the organization.
 Training shall include all required elements of the Hazard Communication Program, Laboratory Standard, and Standard Operating Procedures for the use of chemicals.
-See the UCSD Chemical Hygiene Plan and Safety Training, PPM 516-26, for specific training requirements.
 In no case may personnel exposure exceed the permissible exposure levels (PEL), the Threshold Limit Values (TLV), or other recognized safety standards.
 Prevention of skin and eye contact shall be avoided at all times.
 It is University policy to achieve the lowest practical concentrations below these limits and to minimize exposure by all routes of entry.
-When more than one exposure limit exists for a particular substance the more cautious value will be used as the UCSD exposure limit.
+When more than one exposure limit exists for a particular substance the more cautious value will be used as the UC San Diego exposure limit.